Peanut Butter Protein Shake

 This post may contain affiliate links.
 See my disclosure policy.

-My creamy peanut butter protein shake takes seconds to make and packs in over 20 grams of protein.
+My peanut butter protein shake is thick, creamy, and packed with over 20 grams of protein.
+It’s the perfect post-workout shake and comes together in seconds.

-It’s no secret I’m obsessed with peanut butter, and I’m always looking for new ways to use it in.
+It’s no secret I’m obsessed with peanut butter, and I’m always looking for new ways to use it.
 One of my favorite ways to enjoy this flavor is as a post-workout shake.

-Now, because I’m enjoying a protein shake after every workout (my partner and I lift 5 days a week!), this shake had to tick a few boxes: high in protein, tasty, and fast.
-My peanut butter protein shake has a thick, creamy texture that’s seriously to die for, and it’ll make you swear off store-bought shakes for good.
+Because I’m making a protein shake after almost every workout (my partner and I lift 5 days a week!), it has to tick a few boxes: high in protein, genuinely delicious, and ready in minutes.
+My peanut butter protein shake delivers on all three.
+It’s thick, creamy, and so satisfying that you’ll swear off store-bought protein shakes for good.

 Each shake also packs in 20 grams of protein.
-My partner won’t admit it, but I sometimes wonder if he’s working out just so he can have this afterwards- it’s that tasty!
+My partner won’t admit it, but I sometimes wonder if he’s working out just so he can have this afterward- it’s that good.

 - 5 key ingredients.
 Nothing complicated here.
 Just a few kitchen basics and your favorite protein powder.